 * only as proof coins; ** the 2015 coins were 99.9% pure

-The British monarch Queen Elizabeth II is depicted in profile on the obverse side of the coins.
-She is shown with her royal tiara.
+The British monarch Queen Elizabeth II is depicted on the obverse side of the coins.
+She is shown in profile with her royal tiara.
 The depiction of the British Queen is meant to symbolize Australia’s ongoing allegiance to the crown and the British Commonwealth.
-The coin's denomination of 1 Dollar appears below her majesty's image and the words AUSTRALIA and ELIZABETH II are engraved to the left and right of her image.
+The coin's denomination of 1 Dollar appears below her majesty's image and the words ELIZABETH II and AUSTRALIA are engraved to the left and right of her image.
 The 2019 coins were the first to depict a new effigy of her majesty on the obverse side.
 The new portrait was designed by Jody Clark and it replaces the portrait by Ian Rank-Broadley that had been in use since 1998.

 Whereas the Australian Gold Kangaroos depict a different kangaroo image on their reverse side every year, the Silver Kangaroos depict the same "Red Kangaroo" design every year.
 "AUSTRALIAN KANGAROO” is engraved along the upper edge of the coins above the kangaroo image.
 A microscopic letter "A" that can only be seen under magnification is engraved within one of the letters in that name.
 That measure is meant to provide counterfeit protection.
 The 2017 Silver Kangaroo coin contains the letter within the third "A" whereas the 2016 and 2015 coins contained it within the first "A".
 The year of mintage, silver weight and purity are engraved along the lower edge of the coins below the kangaroo.
 The mintmark P appears to the right of the kangaroo's tail on the reverse as well.

 The inscriptions on both sides of the coin appear on top of a wavy-line pattern that forms a ring at the coin's edge.
 The 2015 coins had a frosted ring appearance instead of this pattern.